arista-eosext/toptalkers/README.md

 Please note, because of the EOS CliPlugin framework, you must do a **'bash sudo killall ConfigAgent'** in order for the new plugin to be registered.
 This will cause your *current* CLI session to terminate, so you'll have to log back into the switch.
 If you reboot the switch and the RPM is also in boot-extensions, then you do NOT need to kill ConfigAgent as the CLI Extension is registered after a reboot.

+# Upgrading
+If upgrading from a previous release:

+1. Shutdown the daemon first by issuing a 'shutdown' under the 'daemon toptalkers' configuration hierarchy.
+2. Remove old extension by issuing a 'no extension <old release name>'
+3. Delete the old extension by using 'delete extension <old release name>'
+4. Follow steps 1-4 in above installation instructions.

 # LIMITATIONS:
 This release has been tested on EOS 4.20.1, 4.20.10, 4.21.2.
 Please test this extension on future releases of EOS **before** using this in production as this has